 (9) The Regulatory Authority must, on or before 30 June 2012*, provide each person who is taken under this section to hold a former approval in respect of a declared approved service with a copy of the service approval for the service setting out the relevant matters in section 52.

-*Modified by regulations 2 to apply for W.A. as if amended to read 31 January 2013
+[*Modified by regulations 1 to apply for WA as if amended to read 31 January 2013.]

 308. Approved family day care venues